jmelnich/webpack-boilerplate/server-client-react-webpack/README.md

-# Webpack 4 Boilerplate Server side
+# Webpack 4 Boilerplate Server side: Express/React

 ## Requirements
 You only need node.js pre-installed and you’re good to go.